Greginkansas/-openhab-openhab1wiki/XBMC-Binding.md

     # Port number for the web socket service (optional, defaults to 9090)
     xbmc:livingRoom.wsPort=9090

-    # Username to connect to XBMC. (optional, defaults to none)
+    # Username to connect to XBMC. (optional, defaults to xbmc)
     xbmc:livingRoom.username=xbmc

-    # Password to connect to XBMC. (optional, defaults to none)
+    # Password to connect to XBMC. (optional, defaults to xbmc)
     xbmc:livingRoom.password=xbmc

+    # Refresh rate.
+Global setting. (optional, defaults to 60000ms = 1 minute)
+    xbmc:refresh=60000

 Although you *can* configure one or more instances, it is not strictly necessary to do so.
-As long as you dont intend to use ports or login data different from the default, you could just as well use this by directly refering to hostnames or ip adresses in you item binding configuration.
+As long as you don't intend to use ports or login data different from the default, you could just as well use this by directly referring to hostnames or IP addresses in you item binding configuration.

 ## Item binding configuration